Iowa boy missing, one week after vanishing from trailer park

 Among those helping blanket the area with missing person buttons and flyers featuring Xavior's face has been Mollie's Movement, an organization that does community service in Tibbetts' name and pledged to “move mountains” to find him.

-Xavior had recently completed the school year at the public school in Montezuma and was off for summer break.
+Xavior completed his fourth grade year at Montezuma Elementary School on May 21 and was off for summer break.
+He was known for riding his bike around the trailer park.

+“Xavior is a happy kid who gets along well with his peers and wants to please his teachers,” said one of his teachers, Marie Boulton.
+“He's always willing to help you out, engage in a conversation, and offers a smile to everyone he sees.”

 His 11th birthday arrived on Sunday, as hundreds of volunteers and law enforcement officials fanned out to search the nearby Diamond Lake County Park and other areas for any sign of him.
 Hundreds attended a vigil for him outside the county courthouse Monday, praying for his safe return.